Edell History, Family Crest & Coats of Arms

 Early Origins of the Edell family

 The surname Edell was first found in Bavaria, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

 Important Dates for the Edell family

 This web page shows only a small excerpt of our Edell research.
-Another 147 words (10 lines of text) covering the year 1424 is included under the topic Early Edell History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the year 1424 is included under the topic Early Edell History in all our PDF Extended History products and printed products wherever possible.

 Edell Spelling Variations

 Many cultural groups lived in the German states in medieval times.
 Each had its own dialect and traditions, and unique variations of popular names.
 Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Edell include Edel, Edelmann, Edellmann, Edellman, Eddelman, Eddelmann, Edelman, Edell and many more.

 Early Notables of the Edell family (pre 1700)

 More information is included under the topic Early Edell Notables in all our PDF Extended History products and printed products wherever possible.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Edell surname or a spelling variation of the name include:

 Edell Settlers in United States in the 17th Century

 - Richard Edell, who arrived in Maryland in 1674

 Contemporary Notables of the name Edell (post 1700)